 you've got to read this

 You can have it all.
 There are plenty of productive tasks you can do while enjoying a beverage.
 Or two.
-Or three.

 Read.
-Expand your mind by reading blogs and websites outside of your niche.
+Expand your mind by reading blogs and websites outside your niche.
 If you’re a blogger, jot down post ideas.
 Take notes.
 Doodle.
 Get inspired.
 Make connections between random ideas.

 Listen.
 Listen to podcasts.
 I like catching up on NPR shows I’ve missed, like Fresh Air or This American Life.
 What do you like?

 Tidy up.
 While you’re listening to the podcast, clean and organize your desk.
 Clutter has such bad juju.
-Clean your computer screen and keyboard.
+Clean your dusty computer screen and crumby keyboard.
 But move your beer first.
 A tipped over beverage can lead to a short-circuited keyboard.
 It’s not important why I know this.
 While you’re at it, does the floor need a sweep?

 Organize.
 Start your to-do list for next week.
 Jot down some of your big ideas for the future.